MBA Annual IFAMA Competition

-The team’s advisors Professor Michael Harwood and FAI Assistant Director, Erika French-Arnold worked with students for over 8 weeks researching and preparing for the task of competing against teams from around the world.
+The team’s advisors Professor Michael Harwood and CFIE Assistant Director, Erika French-Arnold worked with students for over 8 weeks researching and preparing for the task of competing against teams from around the world.
 This is SCU’s second 1st place win in 3 years reflecting the strength of the MBA program at the university.

 SCU Brings Home Second Place at IFAMA 2014

 This summer, five MBA students had the opportunity to travel to Capetown, South Africa, to compete in the International Food and Agribusiness Management Association’s (IFAMA) Annual Case Study Competition.
 The conference focused on the potential of African Agribusiness, in which each team got the same case and had to read, analyze, make a recommendation, and present their analysis to a panel of judges.
 There were a total of over 20 teams from all over the world, and Santa Clara brought home second place!

 Courtney Robinson, a teammate for the competition in Capetown, expresses “this experience really brought us together as a team.
 I no longer think of these individuals as my teammates or even MBA classmates, but rather as some of my best friends—not only did we do an awesome job analyzing a case and recommending some creative and innovative business solutions, we created relationships with each other that will last a very long time.
 I have learned so much from these amazing individuals, and look forward to seeing the incredible things they continue to pursue and achieve in their futures”.